m90/telegram-bot-client/README.md

 ```

 ### Usage
 **Important:** Please note that this client does not and will not support automated polling or listening to webhooks.
 This can be done much better by the application running the bot.
+If you are interested in how this might look like you can have a look at [telegram-bot-boilerplate](https://github.com/m90/telegram-bot-boilerplate).

 Instantiate a new client using your bot's token: